PMBio/deeprvat/docs/pretrained_models.md

 For using the pretrained DeepRVAT model provided as part of the package, or a custom pretrained model, we have setup pipelines for running only the association testing stage.
 This includes creating the association dataset files, computing gene impairment scores, regression, and evaluation.

 _**Important note:**_ DeepRVAT currently supports association testing using REGENIE or SEAK.
-Because REGENIE is actively maintained and gives better control for ancestry effects, as well as other aspects of genetic background, association testing with SEAK is _deprecated_.
+Because REGENIE is actively maintained and gives better control for ancestry effects, as well as other aspects of genetic background, association testing with SEAK is _deprecated_ and will be removed in a future version.
 Note especially that for binary phenotypes, REGENIE _must_ be used.

 ## Association testing with REGENIE